 Many of my individual clients order gifts and baskets for surprise deliveries to friends and family members.
-For example, one person made mail pickups while my client was on vacation.
+For example, one person collected mail while my client was on vacation.
 Another took pets for daily walks.

 I have to call such recipients ahead of time to ensure that they are home to receive gift baskets that cannot be left out in the open.
 When I call, one thing is sure to happen.
 The recipient wants to know who is sending the gift.

 It’s a valid point in this security-conscious society.
 No one wants anything anonymous from people outside of their circle.
 News stories are talking about this topic, such as a delivery problem occurring in Kansas.

 Create your method

 It’s taken a while to get my system in place within my marketing plan, one that informs recipients about upcoming deliveries.
 Now I have a method that alerts people without telling them exactly who’s sending the gift, and it works brilliantly.

 Such a method is mandatory as you begin receiving orders from corporate clients.
-The secret is part of the two-hour webinar, Get 5 Clients in 1 Week.
+Don’t yet have a process?
+Let’s create yours during our private discussion.

 Be a model for good service